gershnik/sys_string/README.md

 * **Immutability.** String instances cannot be modified.
 To do modifications you use a separate "builder" class.
 This is similar to how many other languages do it and results in improved performance and elimination of whole class of errors.

 * **Unicode-first.** Instances of `sys_string_t` always store Unicode characters in either UTF-8, UTF-16 or UTF-32, depending on their storage.
 Iteration can be done in all of these encodings and all operations (case conversion, case insensitive comparisons, trimming) are specified as actions on sequence of Unicode codepoints using Unicode algorithms.
+The library provides common Unicode string operation such as case conversion, normalization and grapheme cluster iteration.

 * **Operations similar to Python or ECMAScript strings.** You can do things like `rtrim`, `split`, `join`, `starts_with` etc. on `sys_string_t` in a way proven to be natural and productive in those languages.